data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 And as we’ve talked about before, it can be analyzed in terms of versioning and provenance to debug what went wrong in the past or incrementally improve on things and all of that.

-**Host:** How interesting.
+**Kyle:** How interesting.
 So is it correct to say that there’s some sort of pole or hub-sub going on where a pipeline knows what it works on and as soon as it sees that that data has changed, it kicks itself off and it does its steps and outputs the results wherever they need to go?

 **Daniel:** Exactly.
 So when you – in a simple example, let’s say that we’re doing a join of two data sets.
 We have a data repository A and a data repository B and then we have a Python script that uses Pandas to do the join.
 When we set up that pipeline, we would just create a very simple JSON specification that says, “Use this image, this Python image and run this Python script.
 Run that Python script on input from those two repositories, A and B.”